Rover Lawn Mower Review & Guide

 Are Rover lawn mowers worth the money?

-While they may not be at the forefront as they’ve previously been, Rover is still a name known within the lawncare industry, offering a number of push and ride-on lawn mowers for Aussies to start up and get going with.
+While they may not be the dominant lawn mower brand they once were, Rover is still a name known within the lawncare industry, offering a number of push and ride-on lawn mowers for Aussies to start up and get going with.
 Reasonably priced within the market, Rover may not be the option if you’re looking for an electric model, but still offers enough for you to consider, whether you have a smaller yard, or need something bigger to tackle the property with.

 As with any purchase, looking into all of your options before heading to the checkout can ensure that you end up with the best fit for the job (and your budget).
 As you’ll spend a good chunk outside mowing in the Aussie summers, you won’t want to be going out more than you need to, meaning having a mower that can keep pace with you can give you more time to sit back and admire your hard work.